You are here

 In 1999, PPD imported 110 million liters of fuel for Nunavummiut.
 Today, PPD imports approximately 215 million liters of fuel, representing an annual growth rate of approximately 4.5%.

-The PPRF provides working capital advances to finance inventory, accounts receivable, operating expenses, and applicable taxes.
-The authorized limit of the PPRF is $200 million, which is the maximum amount by which the assets may exceed the liabilities.
-PPD is required under the Act to recover the advances from the PPRF through retail sales.
+The PPRF offers working capital advances for various purposes, including inventory, accounts receivable, operating expenses, and applicable taxes.
+Its authorized limit is set at $250 million, representing the maximum allowable assets exceeding liabilities.
+As mandated by the Act, PPD is responsible for recovering the advances from the PPRF through retail sales.

 |Automotive Diesel||3.517-2007||Low Temperature Operability - Cloud Point -43◦C